leanprover/fp-lean/functional-programming-lean/src/programs-proofs/special-types.md

 This means that proofs can take advantage of the convenient interface to strings and arrays as inductively-defined lists, including using induction to prove things about them, without imposing slow conversion steps while the program is running.
 For these built-in types, a convenient logical representation of the data does not imply that the program must be slow.

-If a constructor of an inductive datatype or structure type has only a single non-type non-proof argument, then the constructor itself disappears at run time, being replaced with its single argument.
+If a structure type has only a single non-type non-proof field, then the constructor itself disappears at run time, being replaced with its single argument.
 In other words, a subtype is represented identically to its underlying type, rather than with an extra layer of indirection.
 Similarly, `Fin` is just `Nat` in memory, and single-field structures can be created to keep track of different uses of `Nat`s or `String`s without paying a performance penalty.
 If a constructor has no non-type non-proof arguments, then the constructor also disappears and is replaced with a constant value where the pointer would otherwise be used.